Inokinoki/inoki-blog/source/_posts/Ollama.md

 ### Prediction

 When `ollama` receives a prediction request, it calls `Predict` on a `dynExtServer` instance.
-This function is able to formats the request into a payload (will see this later), and calls a C function, `dyn_llama_server_completion`, for start the prediction:
+This function is able to formats the request (will see this later), and calls a C function, `dyn_llama_server_completion`, for start the prediction:

 ```c
 inline void dyn_llama_server_completion(struct dynamic_llama_server s,